teekennedy/dotfiles/README.md

 brew install ykman
 ```

-### Adding an SSH key
+### Using YubiKey for SSH

 YubiKeys support ecdsa-sk and ed25519-sk SSH keys.
 Like other SSH keys, these
 keys are asymmetric (have public and private components), but in this case the
-private key contains a handle to the YubiKey, thus requiring it to be activated
+private key is split into a resident key and a handle to the hardware token,
-for every SSH operation.
+thus requiring it to be activated for every SSH operation.

+#### Adding SSH keys

-To setup, first try to generate a more secure ed25519-sk key:
+To add a new SSH key, first try to generate a more secure ed25519-sk key:

 `ssh-keygen -t ed25519-sk`